How to Remove Red Wine from Carpet

 What fun is having a clean, beautiful home if you don’t use it once-in-a-while to entertain guests?
-Of course, spills go hand-hand with parties, and when they do, your home can stay beautiful with these tips on how to remove red wine from carpet.
-Turns out, there’s basically nothing that a few select common household products can’t solve when paired with tenacious blotting and re-blotting.
+Of course, spills go hand-hand with parties, but luckily for you there is nothing that a few select common household products can’t solve when paired with tenacious blotting and re-blotting.

-How to Remove Red Wine with Club Soda
+How to Remove Red Wine Stains from Carpet with Club Soda

 - Blot the stain as well as you can with a clean, dry cloth.

 - Blot again, and so on, until the stain is gone.

 How to Remove Wine Stains from Carpet with Dish Soap & White Vinegar